 As part of a larger network of recreational opportunities in the state, fishing plays an important role in connecting people with nature, promoting health, attracting tourism, and supporting a treasured tradition for Rhode Island families.
 According to the U.S. Fish & Wildlife Service, there are approximately 175,000 recreational anglers (age 16+) in Rhode Island.
 And recreational fishing contributes more than $130 million to the economy each year.
 People love to fish in the Ocean State!

 Getting people to and on the water is a core part of our mission at DEM.
 And we invest heavily in improving boating and fishing access to ensure anglers can easily reach their favorite spots on the water or along the shore.
 This past fall, we celebrated with Federal partners the completion of repair work to the Camp Cronin jetty and breakwater, a popular fishing area in Narragansett.
-Also, last year saw a major upgrade to the boat ramp at Goddard State Park – a popular access point in west Narragansett Bay.
-Improvements include a new, double-lane, extra-wide precast concrete boat ramp with two adjacent rows of floating docks.
-And we anticipate construction of a new fishing pier at Rocky Point State Park to begin in late 2017.
+Also, last year saw a major upgrade to the boat ramp at Goddard Memorial State Park – a popular access point in west Narragansett Bay.
+Improvements include a new, extra-wide precast concrete boat ramp with an adjacent, ADA-compliant floating dock.
+And we anticipate construction of a new fishing pier at Rocky Point State Park to begin this summer.